Wehrmacht exhibition: Wrongly attributed images, criticism and review

-The committee's report in 2000 stated that accusations of forged materials were not justified, but that some of the exhibit's documentation had inaccuracies and that the arguments presented were too sweeping.
+The committee’s report acknowledged that the exhibit’s documentation contained inaccuracies and that its arguments may have been too sweeping.
+It concluded, however, that the Wehrmacht had indeed led a war of annihilation and committed atrocities.
+The accusation of forged materials was found to be unjustified.
 In a written statement, Reemtsma said:

 In its report from November 2000, the committee reaffirmed the reliability of the exhibition in general, explaining that the errors had already been corrected.
 The committee recommended that the exhibition be expanded to include perspectives of the victims as well, presenting the material but leaving the conclusions to the viewers.

 Notably, the exhibition does not inform about the Wehrmacht's crimes in occupied Poland on either side of the Curzon Line.
 They were presented later as an entirely different exposition called Größte Härte: Verbrechen der Wehrmacht in Polen September/Oktober 1939 (Crimes of the Wehrmacht in Poland, September/October 1939) by the Deutsches Historisches Institut Warschau.

 Revised exhibition, 2001–2004

 The revised exhibition was renamed Verbrechen der Wehrmacht.
 Dimensionen des Vernichtungskrieges 1941–1944. ("Crimes of the German Wehrmacht: Dimensions of a War of Annihilation 1941-1944").
 It focused on public international law and travelled from 2001 to 2004.
 Since then, it has been moved permanently to the Deutsches Historisches Museum in Berlin.